robbrody/RB_Python_Data_Project/README.md

-## 3. How well do jobs and skills pay for data analysts?
+## 3. How well do jobs and skills pay for Data Analysts?

 ### Salary Anaysis for Data Roles